cool-RR/python_toolbox/README.markdown

 It's tested on both CPython and PyPy 2.1.

+# Tests #

+Test can be run by running the `_test_python_toolbox.py` script that's installed automatically with the Python Toolbox.

+When `python_toolbox` isn't installed, you may run `nosetests` at the repo root to run the tests.

 # Current state #

 The Python Toolbox is at version 0.6.0, which is an alpha release.
 At this experimental stage of the project, backward compatibility will _not_ be maintained.